MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-principles.md

 ## Single control and management plane

 Avoid dependency on abstraction layers, such as customer-developed portals or tooling.
-Having a consistent experience for both AppOps (centrally managed operation teams) and DevOps (dedicated application operation teams) is highly recommended.
+Having a consistent experience for both Central Operations and Workload Operations is highly recommended.
 Azure provides a unified and consistent control plane which is subject to role-based access and policy-driven controls.
 This applies across all Azure resources and provisioning channels.
 Azure can be used to establish a standardized set of policies and controls for governing the entire enterprise estate.

 #### Impact of deviation